 KAIROS facilitators help KAIROS respond to KBE requests.
 KAIROS facilitators are assigned to a region and work with KBE Regional Directors who assemble Indigenous-led facilitation teams.
 KAIROS facilitators are compensated, and their expenses are reimbursed.
 KAIROS facilitators commit to facilitating KBEs on a regular basis, depending on their region.

 vKBE (virtual KAIROS Blanket Exercise)

-The next round of facilitator training for each of the three vKBE roles – lead facilitator, co-facilitator & chat moderator – will begin in May.
-Additional trainings, including for sector partners, are planned for the summer and fall.
+The next round of facilitator training for each of the three vKBE roles – lead facilitator, co-facilitator & chat moderator – to be determined.
+Additional trainings, including for sector partners, are planned in late 2021.
 We want to thank everyone for their patience and understanding as we work through the strategic training plan.

 KBEFT (KAIROS Blanket Exercise Facilitator Training)